-- 1. Adopt the Mitigated Negative Declaration and approve the Use Permit with the Conditions of Approval in Attachment 4 (including the Planning Commission additions). - Adopt the Mitigated Negative Declaration and approve the Use Permit with modified Conditions of Approval. - 3.
+- 1. Adopt the Mitigated Negative Declaration and approve the Use Permit with the Conditions of Approval in Attachment 4. - 2.
+Adopt the Mitigated Negative Declaration and approve the Use Permit with modified Conditions of Approval. - 3.
 Adopt the Mitigated Negative Declaration and deny the Use Permit. - 4.
 Do not adopt the Mitigated Negative Declaration and direct staff as to where additional environmental analysis is required.

-PLANNING COMMISSION/STAFF RECOMMENDATION
+PLANNING COMMISSION AND STAFF RECOMMENDATION

-Alternative 1: Adopt the Mitigated Negative Declaration and approve the Use Permit with the Conditions of Approval in Attachment 4 (including the Planning Commission additions).
+Alternative 1: Adopt the Mitigated Negative Declaration and approve the Use Permit with the Conditions of Approval in Attachment 4.

-Prepared by: Noren Caliva-Lepe, Associate Planner

-Reviewed by: Trudi Ryan, Planning Officer

-Reviewed by: Hanson Hom, Director, Community Development Department

-Approved by: Robert A. Walker, Interim City Manager
+Prepared by: Noren Caliva-Lepe, Associate Planner Reviewed by: Trudi Ryan, Planning Officer Reviewed by: Robert A. Walker, Assistant City Manager Approved by: Deanna J. Santana, City Manager